2019 in ONE Championship: ONE Championship: Call to Greatness

-ONE Championship: Call to Greatness (also known as ONE Championship 88) was a Combat sport event held by ONE Championship on February 22, 2019, at the Singapore Indoor Stadium in Kallang, Singapore.
+ONE Championship: Call to Greatness (also known as ONE Championship 88) was a combat sport event held by ONE Championship on February 22, 2019, at the Singapore Indoor Stadium in Kallang, Singapore.

 Background

-This event features a title fight between the ONE Kickboxing Women's Atomweight Championship Stamp Fairtex and American Muay Thai champion Janet Todd for the inaugural ONE Muay Thai Atomweight Championship as ONE: Call to Greatness headliner.
+This event featured a title fight between the ONE Women's Atomweight Kickboxing World Championship Stamp Fairtex and American Muay Thai champion Janet Todd for the inaugural ONE Muay Thai Atomweight Championship as ONE: Call to Greatness headliner.

 An Atomweight bout between Mei Yamaguchi and Meng Bo was previously scheduled for ONE: Call to Greatness.
 However, Meng Bo pulled out of the fight due to foot injury and the bout was scrapped.

 Rahul Raju was scheduled to face Ahmed Mujtaba at ONE: Call to Greatness.
 However, Mujtaba pulled out of the fight due to visa issues.
-In turn, promotion officials rescheduled the pairing for ONE Championship: Reign of Valor event March 9, 2019 in Yangon, Myanmar.
+In turn, promotion officials rescheduled the pairing for ONE Championship: Reign of Valor event on March 9, 2019 in Yangon, Myanmar.